creasty/jsonity/README.md

 ```

-### Using object
+### Using data object

-You can get the current object as a second block parameter.
+You can get the data object as a second block parameter.

 ```ruby
 Jsonity.build { |t|